Advantages of Joining a Learning Community

 Make A Difference

 Your learning community will choose and participate in a service project, either on campus or in the Mankato community.
-Often projects are related to the major or interests of students.
+These projects are related to the major or interests of students.

 Sure Success

 By sharing experiences, you have a built-in support system to help you start college the right way and have a great first year!
-Through participation you will have higher grade-point averages, have more meaningful interactions with faculty, get involved in campus activities and events and have a greater satisfaction with your overall college experience.
+Through participation, you will have higher grade-point averages, have more meaningful interactions with faculty, get involved in campus activities and events, and have greater satisfaction with your overall college experience.

 Housing